 This section provides resources about covering the National Diabetes Prevention Program (National DPP) lifestyle change program in Medicaid.

 Offering the National DPP lifestyle change program as a Medicaid covered benefit is the ideal vehicle to sustain the program financially.
-This section provides information on ways state Medicaid funds and federal Medicaid funding can be claimed for the program, how to determine the Medicaid enrolled provider type for the program, and state stories highlighting the pathways states have taken to cover the program.
+This section provides information on ways state Medicaid funds and federal Medicaid funding can be claimed for the program, how to determine the Medicaid enrolled provider type for the program, and the current landscape of Medicaid coverage for the program.

-This section provides information on steps Medicaid agencies should consider in offering the National DPP lifestyle change program.
+This section provides information on steps Medicaid agencies and their partners, especially state health departments, should consider in offering the National DPP lifestyle change program.
 It also discusses practices that have been implemented in Medicaid and other contexts to enhance National DPP lifestyle change program delivery.